raipen/prisma-comment-migration/README.md

   -n, --name <name>           Migration name (will prompt if not provided) -a, --append                Append to the latest migration file instead of creating new one -h, --help                  Show help message

+Note: -n and -a cannot be used together.
 ```

 ### Examples